tallforasmurf/CrInPy/craftinginterpreters/Readme.md

         LEFT_PAREN = auto()
         ... etc

 the code can't just refer to `LEFT_PAREN`, it has to say `TokenType.LEFT_PAREN` which is just ugly.
 Explicit, but ugly.
-(Points to Java/C.) Plus I don't know if the Jave enums are effectively ints, and if so, whether at some point the book won't try to compare token types for greater or less.
+(Points to Java/C.) Plus I don't know if the Java enums are effectively ints, and if so, whether at some point the book won't try to compare token types for greater or less.
 So maybe I should use an IntEnum, but that requires me to specify each int value (the auto() initializer isn't allowed).
 Bleagh.
 I'm going to make them globals of the TokenType module initialized to unique ints.

 Token (section 4.2.3)
 -----------------